EricLagergren/syslog/README.md

 go test
 ```

-But we've also provided a test coverage script that will show you which
+But also provided is a test coverage script that will show you which
 lines of code are not covered:

 ```